-- (a) Landscaping in the Supporting Village Residential shall consist of small residential home gardens, perennials, trees or shrubs or other natural vegetation with less emphasis on pedestrian amenities including street lighting, street trees, fencing and seating. - (b) Any new development shall be required to provide landscaping to enhance the site appearance, reduce impervious area, and compliment the surrounding natural environment.
+- (a) Landscaping in the Supporting Village Residential could take the form of primarily small residential home gardens, perennials, trees or shrubs or other natural vegetation with less emphasis on pedestrian amenities including street lighting, street trees, fencing and seating. - (b) Any new development shall be required to provide landscaping to enhance the site appearance, reduce impervious area, and compliment the surrounding natural environment.

-(2) Buffering
+(2) Screening

-- (a) The purpose of buffering in Supporting Residential District is to separate residential and commercial uses and to screen residential properties from the public road.
-Any buffering shall be encouraged within the front setback. - (b) Short picket or split rail style fences up to 4-feet in height are acceptable in residential front setbacks.
-Solid panel opaque fencing is not allowed. - (c) Buffers between residential and commercial uses shall consist of one or more of the following techniques to provide screening: - (i) Dense evergreen plantings: evergreen screening shall be a minimum height of 6 feet at installation.
-Two staggered rows of plantings spaced 12 feet on center shall be provided to accomplish the required buffering. - (ii) Deciduous trees and shrubs: two staggered rows shall be placed 6 feet on center based on their fullness with a minimum height of 6 feet at installation. - (iii) Earthen berm: berms shall be graded with slopes 1:3 to 1:4.
-The crest of the berm shall be planted with evergreens with minimum height of berm and planting 6 feet at installation and the side slopes planted with deciduous and/or evergreen plants. - (iv) Grade change: natural topographic variation and existing vegetation may be used to replace part or all required screening.
+- (a) Short picket or split rail style fences up to 4-feet in height are acceptable in residential front setbacks.
+Solid panel opaque fencing is not appropriate. - (b) At minimum the buffer shall consist of one or more of the following techniques to provide screening: - (i) Dense evergreen plantings: every green screening should be a minimum height of 6 feet at installation.
+Two staggered rows of plantings spaced 12 feet on center should be provided to accomplish the required buffering. - (ii) Deciduous trees and shrubs: two staggered rows should be placed 6 feet on center based on their fullness with a minimum height of 6 feet at installation. - (iii) Earthen berm: berms should be graded with slopes 1:3 to 1:4.
+The crest of the berm should be planted with evergreens with minimum height of berm and planting 6 feet at installation and the side slopes planted with deciduous and/or evergreen plants. - (iv) Grade change: natural topographic variation and existing vegetation may be used to replace part or all required screening.